Old Time Week Classes - July 19-25, 2015

 OLD-TIME GUITAR I (Carol Elizabeth Jones)

-This class is for novice guitar players (advanced beginners), who know the basic guitar chords (G, C, D, F, E, A, Am, Em) but want to learn to play with other people.
-We’ll play backup for songs and learn to parse fiddle tunes on-the-fly.
-This class will help you play solid rhythm with your right hand and understand how to hear chord changes when learning new material for the first time.
+This intro to rhythm guitar is for beginners who can play basic guitar chords (G, C, D, F, E, A, Am, Em) but want to learn to play music with others.
+We’ll play backup for songs and learn to parse the structure of fiddle tunes.
+You will learn to play solid rhythm and understand how to hear chord changes in songs and instrumentals.

 We will learn Maybelle Carter style guitar which is played mostly of C position, so students will especially need to know how to make C, G, and F chords.
 Students should feel comfortable with a basic bass/strum lick and with changing chords.
 We will learn the basic Carter lick and the breaks to some of the familiar Carter Family songs as well as some of the more unusual ones.
 Since most of the Carter Family repertoire is built around songs, we will learn to sing them as well (hopefully) although singing will not be the primary focus of the class.
 We will spend a short time in each class listening to the Carter Family.
 Please bring a recording device.